|

 COURAGE - CHARACTER - PREDICTABILITY

-Breeders of the finest quality Schutzhund
+Breeders of the finest quality Schutzhund/IPO

 titled & Breed Surveyed German Shepherds in the United